carharDBG/course_intro_to_ml/README.md

 # Introduction to Machine Learning

 ## General Info
+This course is under development.
+It will be held beginning of 2019.

 This course aims for anyone interested in Machine Learning and will cover a basic introduction to the subject.
 You will learn how to model data and do predictions.
 You will learn about the two different kinds of machine